Mercedes-Benz, Hyundai, And BMW Pull Advertising From Fox News Amidst Bill O’Reilly Scandal

 That’s a total of six advertisers pulling out of the Fox News show due to the Bill O’Reilly scandal.
 The scandal came to a head this weekend when the New York Times published findings of their own investigation that showed Bill O’Reilly had paid out over $13 million dollars in the last several years to settle sexual harassment lawsuits.

-The largest settlement was nine million dollars in 2004.
+The largest settlement was $9 million in 2004.
 Each of the litigants claiming sexual harassment agreed to non-disclosure of the incidents with the acceptance of the settlement.
 Bill O’Reilly has flatly denied the allegations.

-The New York Times reported that either he himself, or Fox News, paid the litigants to settle the lawsuits.
+The New York Times reported that either he or Fox News paid the litigants to settle the lawsuits.

-Since then, the advertisers have begun pulling their dollars from the network.
+Since then, advertisers have begun pulling their dollars from the network.
 The first to do so were Mercedes-Benz, Hyundai, and BMW.
 Mercedes-Benz has also pulled money from the website Brietbart News for controversial writing on racism, according to a group known as the Sleeping Giants.

 .@MercedesBenz was one of the first to remove ads from Breitbart and now the first to stop ads on O'Reilly Factor.
 Massive respect. ????